mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing a rack

-Obviously, if you're going to build a server rack, it seems like the first thing you'd decide is which rack to buy.
+Obviously, if you're going to build a server rack, it seems like the first thing you'd choose is the rack itself.

 It's not that simple.

 Choosing a rack is an iterative process.
-First, you need to understand what the options are, then you need to figure out what you'd like to put in the rack now and in the future, then you need to buy.
+You can't decide what type of rack to buy until you know what will go into your rack.
+But knowing what type of racks are available also informs what components make sense to buy.

+I found it helpful to begin by browsing racks to get a sense of pricing, features, and size options.
+After that, I made a rough list of components I wanted, counted up how much space they'd take up, and then returned to my rack candidates to decide which rack fit my needs.

 ### How many rack units?

 Racks have capacity measured in rack units (RUs).
 A rack unit is XX ".

-The taller the rack, the more vertical space it takes up.
+Most network switches are 1U, battery backups are usually 2U, servers are typically 2U.

+You don't want to buy too short a rack and run out of room for your components, but you also don't want a rack that's too tall and takes up a lot of space for no reason.

+As you pick components, add up how many rack units they'll take up, then add some buffer depending on how much you might want to expand your rack in the next few years.

 ### How deep does it need to be?

+Server racks vary in depth.
+Most server racks are designed for enterprise-grade servers, which are up to XX" long.

+I have a Dell XX servers at my office, and it's a huge hassle.
+It's XX" long and XX lbs.
+It was a pain to mount, and it will be a pain when I need to sell it.
+I decided that all the components in this rack would be small and require only front mounts.

-Depth also has a huge impact on how much space it takes up.
-I have a relatively small office.
-I didn't want the rack server to dominate the space.
+I have a relatively small office, and I didn't want the rack server to dominate the space.

 I looked at small rack-mountable chassis for servers, and the smallest ones were about XX" in depth, so I set that as my minimum.

 ### Does it need four posts or two?

-Some racks are smaller
+Racks come in two different styles: two-post or four-post.
+On four-post racks, you can mount components to both the front and back.

-If you buy data center style servers, they're XX" to XX" long, so you definitely need to secure them from the front and back.
+If you plan to buy long, heavy servers, you definitely need to secure them from the front and back.
+If you want to minimize space, a two-post rack might be sufficient.

-I have one of those servers at my office, and it's a huge hassle.
-It's very heavy and hard to move around.
-I decided that all the components in this rack would be small and require only front mounts.

 Still, four posts feels sturdier, so I figured why not.

 ### Does it need wheels?

+Some server racks have wheels to allow you to move the entire structure around.

 For me, wheels were a critical feature.
 I wanted to be able to clean behind the rack, so having wheels made it easy to move around for cleaning.